KhaosResearch/KPIOWL/README.md

 ## Summary of features
 KPIOWL.owl contains the following features:
-1. A semantic approach to represent and consolidate BIG DATA workflows is proposed.
+1. KPIOWL semantic approach is proposed to formally conceptualize KPI selection model
-2. An OWL Ontology and SWRL rules are developed for reasoning tasks in BIG DATA.
+2. An OWL Ontology and SWRL rules are developed for reasoning on KPI modelling tasks
-3. The proposal is validated with real-world knowledge workflows base of BIG DATA.
+3. The proposal is validated on real-world use cases about water supply management
+4. Obtained semantized data successfully supports in KPI and KRI selection strategy
+5. KPIWOL is useful for enriching Business Intelligence modelling processes

 ## WebProtégé
 KPIOWL.owl is available on  WebProtégé